1. Overview

 Immigration early leaver adjustment

 For individuals whose first arrival occurred within the 12 months before the end of the data extract, not enough time has passed to identify a stay of 12 months or more.
-To account for this, an average of the percentage of people who did not actually stay long-term for the previous three years is calculated.
-The most recent year is double weighted to better reflect current trends.
-This percentage is applied to the final immigration estimate by reason for migration as our research has shown that different groups exhibit different behaviours.
-This adjustment is frequently updated so for the most up-to-date assumptions, see our International migration research, progress update series.
+To account for this, the percentage of people who did not actually stay long-term for the previous year is used as a proxy.
+This percentage is applied to the final immigration estimate by reason for migration, nationality and age, as our research has shown that different groups exhibit different behaviours.
+This adjustment is frequently updated so for the most up to date assumptions, see our International migration research, progress update series.

 Emigration early exits adjustment